New Yorker Hotel: Guests

 The New Yorker hosted the headquarters of Major League Baseball (MLB)'s National League in its early years, complementing the Commodore Hotel across midtown, which hosted MLB's American League.
 During the 1941 World Series, the hotel housed the Brooklyn Dodgers, who were competing against the New York Yankees.
-One advertisement for the hotel, in 1945, featured Federal Bureau of Investigation director J. Edgar Hoover.
+One 1945 advertisement for the hotel featured Federal Bureau of Investigation director J. Edgar Hoover.
 In May 1949, the hotel hosted the first concurrent annual meetings of the Amateur Hockey Association of the United States, the Canadian Amateur Hockey Association, and the International Ice Hockey Federation.

 The hotel's guests included such figures as Spencer Tracy, Joan Crawford, and Fidel Castro.
 The actor Mickey Rooney frequented the first iteration of the hotel, and John F. Kennedy also stayed there while serving in the U.S. Senate.
 Muhammad Ali recuperated there after his March 1971 fight against Joe Frazier at the Garden.
-The New Yorker also hosted many popular Big Bands, such as Peggy Lee, Glenn Miller, Benny Goodman, and Tommy Dorsey.
+The New Yorker also hosted many popular big band artists, such as Peggy Lee, Glenn Miller, Benny Goodman, and Tommy Dorsey.

 The inventor Nikola Tesla lived in room 3327 at the hotel during the final years of his life.
 Tesla gave speeches to reporters every year on his birthday until he died there in 1943.
 By the 2000s, The New Yorker magazine wrote that Tesla's presence had attracted three kinds of guests, namely "electrical engineers and technology enthusiasts; people interested in U.F.O.s, anti-gravity airships, death-ray weapons, time travel, and telepathic pigeons; Serbs and Croats."